Get In Touch

 The costs associated with whole-exome sequencing are quite high, and the financial commitment made by the UKB-ESC is critical to ensuring that all profiles in the UK Biobank resource have corresponding exome data.
 Alnylam and the other new collaborators have each committed $10 million to the effort.

 "The UK Biobank ESC represents the largest ever effort to use genome sequencing to map the DNA of a group of people.
 The scale and richness of the health data provides a truly unique opportunity to understand how variation in the sequence of DNA influences the risk of developing a disease over the course of life.
-These powerful insights it will allow us to pinpoint new drug targets that we know are core to human disease and develop RNAi-based medicines with a high degree of confidence that they will be effective treatments for patients," said Paul Noi, Vice President, Research, Alnylam Human Genetics group.
+These powerful insights it will allow us to pinpoint new drug targets that we know are core to human disease and develop RNAi-based medicines with a high degree of confidence that they will be effective treatments for patients," said Paul Noi, Vice President, Discovery and Translational Research, Alnylam Human Genetics.

 Alnylam's investment in the UKB-ESC is part of the company’s larger effort and investment in genetics research which aims to accelerate the development of innovative RNAi therapeutics for patients with rare and common diseases.
 Learn more about the Alnylam Human Genetics group here.